Hritik8877/Hritik/README.md

 # Hritik
-This is my first repository
+This is my first repository.
+author :- hritik kumar